foreverphoenix/the-phoenix-flavour/content/bg/tool-setup/loot.md

 Afterwards, you need to [select the new stylesheet](/Pictures/bg/tool-setup/loot/remove-sort-button.png) in the **Themes** tab in the Mod Organizer 2 settings.

 If you are using a different theme, you can modify its stylesheet file (.QSS).
-Open it in a text editor and use CTRL+F to see if it modifies anything about the `#bossButton` component.
+Open it in a text editor and use CTRL+F to see if it modifies anything about the `#sortButton` component.
 Add the snippet from above, replacing any other code for the button.